Jcardenas34/UTA-HBSM-New-Member-Quick-Start-Documentation/docs/github.md

 If there is a physics project that you need to work on with someone, you can create a git repository (A place to store the code on the github website) where you can both download an intial version of the code, work on it and then push it back to a "master" file at the end of the day.

+So thats it for an introduction, I think this video series is pretty good at explaining what git and github is and how to use it.
+[Learn Git/Github here](https://www.youtube.com/watch?v=3RjQznt-8kE&list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR)